 Understanding the point of view of all stakeholders is essential to our clients, and John keeps his HVAC industry knowledge updated as an active participant in most AHRI standards technical committees.

-Dan Baldewicz leads an engineering group working in regulatory policy, impact assessment, market baselining, and test method development for industrial motor driven products.
+Lily Baldewicz leads an engineering group working in regulatory policy, impact assessment, market baselining, and test method development for industrial motor driven products.
 These products include induction motors, synchronous motors, variable frequency drives, air compressors, and pumps.
-For over 10 years, he has supported the development and implementation of commercial and industrial best practice recognition programs, benchmarking programs, emerging technology programs, voluntary standards, industry test methods, building codes, and equipment regulations for several residential, commercial, and industrial products.
+For over 10 years, she has supported the development and implementation of commercial and industrial best practice recognition programs, benchmarking programs, emerging technology programs, voluntary standards, industry test methods, building codes, and equipment regulations for several residential, commercial, and industrial products.

 Jennifer Barnes has over 25 years of experience in the energy industry.
 She began her energy career performing energy audits for small commercial customers.
 She advanced through the utility ranks to manage commercial energy efficiency programs for both SDG&E and PG&E, including overseeing evaluation studies and conducting portfolio planning.